-After identifying those factors, the State of Utah and various state, private and federal partners worked aggressively to better understand and mitigate those threats.
+After identifying those factors, the State of Utah and various state, private and federal partners worked aggressively to better understand and mitigate the highest priority threats.
 The partners then developed customized strategies and solutions that improved the likelihood of successful sage-grouse conservation.

-ON-THE-GROUND PROGRESS

-State plan objective: Enhance and increase habitat by 75,000 acres each year.
+Those strategies help the State of Utah and its many conservation partners to meet the conservation objectives outlined in the State Plan.
+ON-THE-GROUND PROGRESS State plan objective: Enhance and increase habitat by 75,000 acres each year.

-From 2006 to the end of state fiscal year 2014, habitat-rehabilitation projects had been completed on approximately 576,942 acres within Utah's 11 SGMAs.
-In addition to those accomplishments, Utah's Watershed Restoration Initiative has restored an additional 43,309 acres within SGMAs during state fiscal year 2015.
-The total of 620,251 acres, when combined with the projects implemented and planned by other state and federal partners, exceeds the State of Utah's on-the-ground conservation goals outlined in the State Plan.
+From 2006 to the end of state fiscal year 2015 (June 30, 2016), habitat enhancement and restoration projects were completed on approximately 620,251 acres within Utah's SGMAs.
+Utah's Watershed Restoration Initiative (WRI) enhanced and restored an additional 40,845 acres in SGMAs during state fiscal 10-YEAR ROLLING AVERAGE OF MALES COUNTED IN SGMAS 1980-2016 year 2016.
+The total of 661,096 acres, when combined with the projects implemented and planned by other state and federal partners, exceeded the on-the-ground conservation goals outlined in the State Plan.
+POPULATION MONITORING State plan objective: Maintain a 10-year rolling average of 4,100 males counted on a minimum of 200 leks.

-POPULATION MONITORING

-State plan objective: Maintain a 10-year rolling average of 4,100 males counted on a minimum of 200 leks.

 To assess whether Utah's greater sage-grouse are meeting population objectives, biologists monitor population trends every spring during the peak breeding season.
 They count the number of strutting males on breeding grounds, which are commonly known as leks.
 These proven and widely accepted monitoring protocols have been conducted in Utah since 1959.
-As of spring 2014, greater sage-grouse numbers had increased by 40 percent since 2013, climbing to a total of 4,449 males counted on leks.
-In 2015, sage-grouse counts were up to 5,332 males, an increase of another 18 percent over the 2014 numbers.
-There has been an upward trend in Utah's greater sage-grouse population growth since 2011.
+In 2016, Utah's sagegrouse lek surveys documented 5,183 males, which was a 2.8% decrease from the 2015 population counts.
+Sage-grouse populations are naturally cyclical and experience population highs and lows in approximately 10-year intervals.
+Therefore, this decline was anticipated and is likely a result of these natural cycles.
+Despite this decline, the 10-year rolling average for statewide sage-grouse populations is 4.156, which exceeds the statewide population objective of 4,100 males.

-The 10-year rolling average of all male greater sage-grouse counted at leks (blue line) from 1980 to 2015.
+The 10-year rolling average of all male greater sage-grouse counted at leks (blue line) from 1980 to 2016.
 The red line indicates the statewide population objective.